httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 This document is a minor update of RFC 6265, adding small features, and aligning the specification with the reality of today's deployments.
 Here, we're standing upon the shoulders of giants.

+Thanks to Adam Barth for starting the work on this update.